eesaber/Matlab/README.md

   Inputs:
   Name-Value Pair Arguments:
-     ('vv', s) - The pixel above SNR thershold is marked.
+     ('vv', s) - The pixel above SNR threshold is marked.
 If s is ture, function will show the figure.
-     ('hh', s) - The pixel above SNR thershold is marked.
+     ('hh', s) - The pixel above SNR threshold is marked.
 If s is ture, function will show the figure.
-     ('hv', s) - The pixel above SNR thershold is marked.
+     ('hv', s) - The pixel above SNR threshold is marked.
 If s is ture, function will show the figure.

   Example: